-Commercially packaged and processed fish which are dead are not considered baitfish and are approved for use in all waters where the use of bait is legal.
+Commercially packaged and processed dead fish are not considered baitfish and are approved for use in all waters where the use of bait is legal.
 Roe, viscera, and eyes of game fish taken legally may be used in all waters where the use of bait is legal.
 Chumming is allowed in all waters, except Special Trout Waters.
-Goldfish or bullfrogs may not be used as live or dead bait in any waters.
+Goldfish or bullfrogs (including larval stages, i.e. tadpoles) may not be used as live or dead bait in any waters.
+Salamander larva (waterdogs) may be used in all waters where the use of bait is legal.